brianinnes/homeLab/docs/ovirt.md

 ### Modify the firewall rules

+!!!Info
+    This step was needed in versions of ovirt before 4.4.9, but is no longer needed with 4.4.10

 You need to modify the firewall config to remove port 6900 to ensure the automated deployment will work.

 1. Switch to the terminal section and edit the file **/etc/firewalld/zones/public.xml** to have the following content: